Skip to main content

 What To Consider Before Hiring an Attorney on Retainer

-• What will you use the attorney for?
-Unless a major accident happens, most people only need an attorney once every few years.
+• Identify what you will use the attorney for: Most people only need an attorney once every few years at most.
 If this is true for you, having an attorney on retainer may not be a financially sound decision.

 Was this helpful?